mossbanay/Psychology-3-4/Glossary.md

 ### Tachistoscope

 A specialised projector used to project images on a screen for a precise period of time.

+### Werenicke's aphasia
+##### Also known as fluent aphasia

+A condition in which comprehension of language is severely impaired as a result to damage of Werenicke's area (usually by a stroke).

 ### Werenicke's area